HOUSING

 PETER & PAUL COMMUNITY SERVICES

 Assists homeless and near-homeless single men.
-60-bed year-round emergency shelter, a 20-bed year-round transitional program, meals, showers, lockers, medical referrals, living skills classes, and case management.
+Expanding housing programs to include transitional apartments, year-round emergency shelter, meals, showers, lockers, medical referrals, living skills classes, and case management.

 PROMISE COMMUNITY HOMES